nv-hiep/HI/README.md

 In other words, we DO have full-sky maps of HI emission, but we DO NOT have absorption measurements at any directions (or any pixels) in the sky, we thus do not have a full map of directly-measured FCNM/R_HI.

 ## 5. Use machine learning to estimate FCNM/R
-In order to derive the maps of FCNM/R (towards the sky areas where spectral emission data are available), we use emission data produced by (hydrodynamic and magnetohydrodynamic) simulations where the ground-truth values of FCNM/R_HI are available to train machine learning models.
+In order to derive the maps of FCNM/R (over large sky areas where spectral emission data are available) without the HI opacity information, we use emission data produced by (hydrodynamic and magnetohydrodynamic) simulations where the ground-truth values of FCNM/R_HI are available to train machine learning models.
 We will then apply the trained models to observed HI emission data to estimate the cold HI gas fraction and opacity correction factor along any directions in the sky.